GabrielLins64/GabrielLins64/README.md

 ## 👋  What's up!
 My name is Lucas, and welcome to my profile!

-I am majoring in Computer Science at UECE (9/9) 💻, but I have been working with Software development since 2018, I work mainly with JavaScript / TypeScript, ReactJS, NodeJS, and Flutter 😍
+I am majoring in Computer Science at UECE (9/9) 💻, i work with Software development since 2018, I work mainly with JavaScript / TypeScript, ReactJS, NodeJS, and Flutter 😍